SpeakUP Academy

 What does the suffix -torn mean in English?

-The suffix -torn violently disrupted, split, or devastated by a specified force or conflict In Spanish it usually maps to desgarrado por / devastado por.
+The suffix -torn describes something torn apart by conflict: war-torn (devastated by war) and strife-torn (torn apart by internal conflict).
+In Spanish it usually maps to desgarrado por / devastado por.

 Can you give an example of a word with -torn?